-When quitting smoking, finding the right motivation to quit can make all the difference in your success.
-Whether that means learning more about the various health risks associated with smoking, the effect smoking can have on those around you, or exactly how much it costs you to keep up the habit, this is the time to find that motivation to quit — and stay quit.
+When you're quitting smoking—whether you’re looking to quit cigarettes or vapes, or both—, finding the right motivation can greatly improve your chances of success.
+Whether that means learning more about the various health risks associated with smoking, the effect it can have on those around you, or exactly how much it costs you to keep up the habit.
+Now is the time to find that motivation to quit — and stay quit.

-On this page, we’re going to look more closely at why people smoke, and why quitting smoking is hard.
-We’ll look at what smoking does to your body, to then find out the various health effects of quitting smoking.
-We’ll also talk habits, helping you understand what makes you feel like smoking, so you can work on avoiding those triggers and change your habits over time.
+On this page, we’re going to look at why people smoke, what smoking does to your body and then find out the various health benefits of quitting.
+We’ll also talk about habits, helping you understand what makes you feel like smoking so you can work on avoiding those triggers and change your practices over time.

 What’s in a cigarette